 At the wider end of the all-mountain category, Salomon’s QST Stella 106 is ideal for intermediate to advanced riders with regular access to fresh snow.
 The poplar wood core keeps things light and surfy while offering good rebound, and the surprisingly stiff flex through the middle and tail keeps the ski stable at high speeds and through chop.
 Combined with a moderately deep rocker (for an all-mountain design) and tapered shape, the QST Stella is game for almost anything you throw its way, whether that’s carving corduroy, charging through chunder, or hunting powder stashes deep in the glades.

-All in all, the Salomon QST Stella 106 effectively toes the line between a hard-charging all-mountain design and true powder ski.
+All in all, the Salomon QST Stella 106 effectively toes the line between a hard-charging all-mountain design and powder ski.
 That said, while it can hold its own in a variety of conditions, the ski’s wider width and powder-ready shape undoubtedly prefer deep, soft snow over hardpack.
 It’s a lot of ski to wield at 106 millimeters underfoot, and all that extra surface area will be put to waste on icy and firm days.
-As such, we’d only recommend the QST Stella as a one-quiver option for those who live in snow-rich areas like the Mountain West.
+As such, we’d only recommend the QST Stella as a quiver-of-one option for confident riders who who live in snow-rich areas like the Mountain West.

 See the Salomon QST Stella 106